Arthrogryposis: Classification

 Another form has been related to mutations in the leucine-rich glioma-inactivated 4 (LGI4) gene.

 Treatment

 The treatment of arthrogryposis includes occupational therapy, physical therapy, splinting and surgery.
 An approach that occupational therapists use is orthopedic management.
 Using casts in order to correct joint deformities can be very effective since the joints can be misaligned and present with deformities.
 Another vital intervention that occupational therapists use to treat arthrogryposis, is range of motion exercises.
 This is in order to increase joint mobility.
 The primary long-term goals of these treatments are increasing joint mobility and muscle strength and the development of adaptive use patterns that allow for walking and independence with activities of daily living.
 Since arthrogryposis has many different types, the treatment varies between patients depending on the symptoms.

-Only a few good articles exist in which a surgical technique that is used to treat arthrogryposis is described.
-These surgeries are explained below.

 Passive enhancement

 There are a number of passive devices for enhancing limb movement, intended to be worn to aid movement and encourage muscular development.
 For example, the Wilmington Robotic Exoskeleton is a potential assistive device built on a back brace, shadowing the upper arm and forearm.
 It can be difficult to fit and heavy and awkward to wear.

 Researchers at the University of Delaware are developing a light and unobtrusive therapeutic garment, suitable for babies and children, called the Playskin Lift.
 The garment looks like normal clothing but contains bundled steel wires under the arms, which help to push the arms toward a lifted position while allowing the wearer to move freely from that position.